squito/squito.github.com/_posts/2015-08-25-Spark-Accumulators.md

 it a name.
 This is a constant source of confusion for end users, who don't know to pass in a name and think that the accumulators aren't working.
 3. In addition, just adding a name to your accumulator also has the side-effect that the UI will call `.toString` on the accumulator update from each task.
 So if you did use an accumulator on a more complex type with an expensive `.toString`, just giving the accumulator a name could destroy performance.
-We're left with the strange advice to users: if you are just using a counter, make sure you add a name to your counter;
+We're left with the strange advice to users: if you are just using a counter, make sure you *do* add a name to your counter;
 but if it's something more complicated than a counter, be sure you do *not* add a name.
 4. Though we're storing the value of the accumulator per-partition for the UI, we don't have *programmatic* access to the per-partition values;
 we can only (easily) access the fully merged value.